 The honors rolled in for the Blue Jays at the end of the 2011 season: 14 All-Centennial selections, six d3football.com All-South picks, three CoSIDA Academic All-Americans and nine CoSIDA Academic All-District selections.
 In addition, senior quarterback Hewitt Tomlin was one of 10 finalists for the Gagliardi Award, which is presented annually to the top Division III player in the nation.

-The four-year run began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
-Hopkins tied for second place in the league and advanced to the ECAC Southeast Championship game - JHU's fourth ECAC Bowl game in seven years.
+Johns Hopkins’ current nine-year run of success began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
+Hopkins tied for second place in the league and advanced to the ECAC Southeast Championship game - JHU’s fourth ECAC Bowl game in seven years.

 The Blue Jays continued their recent run of success in 2010 as JHU capped the season with a share of the Centennial Conference title and a 44-14 win over Lebanon Valley in the ECAC South Atlantic Bowl.
 Along the way, JHU produced the Centennial Conference Offensive Player of the Year in junior wide receiver Sam Wernick, added seven more players to its all-time list of CoSIDA Academic All-District selections and broke numerous offensive records en route to scoring a then school-record 394 points.